 Treak Cliff Cavern is one of the places where Blue John, a blue or purple Fluorite is found.
 Nearby Odin Mine is the place where this mineral was first mined.
-But here was one of the richest deposits and it was very close to the surface.
+But here was one of the richest deposits, and it was very close to the surface.

 The first part of the cave is mainly artificial, being the remains of a Blue John mining operation.
-However, even in this part of the tour there are many small natural caverns which saved a lot time during mining.
-Some of the caverns known then were opened to the public as early as 1800.
+However, even in this part of the tour there are many small natural caverns which saved a lot of time during mining.
+Some caverns were opened to the public as early as 1800.
 During the mining in 1926, additional chambers were discovered, which are deeper inside the mountain and have a much different character.
 There is no Blue John, but this part is very stable and shows many nice speleothems.
 It was developed with paths and light in 1934, and 1935 the cave was opened to the public as it is today.

 Another feature of the cave is the beautiful view down the Hope valley to Castleton.
 And this sight is for free!